Counting abelian varieties over finite fields via Frobenius densities: Introduction

 The second is the fundamental lemma for base change, which is used to relate a Gekeler-style ratio at $p$ to the twisted orbital integral.
 The complicated function one generally gets as a result of base change is the reason we have to assume that $X$ is ordinary if $q\neq p$; this is discussed in detail in \ref{sub:lisp}.

 The last is that the tori in $\gsp_{2g}$ for $g\geq2$ are significantly more complicated than those for $g=1$.
-We handle the problems caused by the complexity of the tori using the work of Shyr \cite{shyr77}, which is the content of Section \ref{sec:global}.
-Let us also remark that the global calculation in Section \ref{sec:global} involves the Tamagawa number of the algebraic torus $T$.
+The global calculation in Section \ref{sec:global} reflects this complexity, and involves the Tamagawa number of the algebraic torus $T$.
 This number is well-known to be $1$ for $g=1$, but for general $g$ we have to leave it as an (unknown) constant; Thomas R\"ud and (independently) Wen-Wei Li obtained suggestive partial results and kindly agreed to present them in Appendix \ref{sec:tamagawa}.

-Finally, we remark that \eqref{eqmain}, perhaps not surprisingly, can also be interpreted as a Smith-Minkowski-Siegel type mass formula (in the sense of Tamagawa-Weil) with explicit local masses (cf. \cite{gan-yu}).
+Perhaps not surprisingly, \eqref{eqmain} can also be interpreted as a Smith-Minkowski-Siegel type mass formula (in the sense of Tamagawa-Weil) with explicit local masses (cf. \cite{gan-yu}).
 Here the underlying group, of course, is $\gsp_{2g}$ and the masses calculate sizes of the relevant isogeny classes.
 Although this point of view is interesting in its own right we do not pursue it further in this paper.
 We would, however, like to note that the appearance of Tamagawa numbers is natural in this context.